Drunk driving: Designated driver programmes

 A designated driver programme helps to separate driving from drinking in social places such as restaurants, discos, pubs, bars.
 In such a programme, a group chooses who will be the drivers before going to a place where alcohol will be consumed; the drivers abstain from alcohol.
 Members of the group who do not drive would be expected to pay for a taxi when it is their turn.

 Reducing the legal blood alcohol concentration limit

 Reduction of legal limit from 0.8 g/L to 0.5 g/L reduced fatal crashes by 2% in some European countries; while similar results were obtained in the United States Lower legal limit (0.1 g/L in Austria and 0 g/L in Australia and the United States) have helped to reduce fatalities among young drivers.
-However, in Scotland, lowering the legal limit of blood alcohol content from 0.08% to 0.05% did not result in fewer road traffic accidents in two years after the introducing the new law.
+However, in Scotland, lowering the legal limit of blood alcohol content from 0.08% to 0.05% did not result in fewer road traffic collisions in two years after the introducing the new law.
 One possible explanation is that this might be due the poor publicity and enforcement of the new law and the lack of random breath testing.